git-moss/ConvertWithMoss/README.md

 * A round robin keygroup can only contain up to 4 layers.
 An error is displayed in this case but the file is converted anyway.
 * Only 128 keygroups are allowed.
 An error is displayed in this case but the file is written anyway but might not be loadable.

+### Korg wavestate/modwave (*.korgmultisample)

+The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
+Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.

+Since the format supports only one layer of a multisample, multiple files are created for each layer available in the source.
+If there is more than one layer in the source the name of the created file has the velocity range of the layer added.
+Using that information a multisample with up to 4 layers can be created as Performance in the device.

 # Changes